FireBreather65/FireBreather65/README.md

 <details>
   <summary><b>Connect with Me</b></summary>
-  <p>You can DM me on the Hack Club Slack (preferred), contact me LinkedIn, or comment in the discussions tab of this repo - I should respond within 24 hours 🙂</p>
+  <p>I would prefer to be sent a DM on the Hack Club Slack.
+If you don't have access, you can also message me LinkedIn, or comment in the discussions tab of this repo - I should respond within 24 hours 🙂</p>
 </details>